Key Takeaways

 - Add

-updated_atcolumns wherever you'll need to detect changes — useON UPDATE CURRENT_TIMESTAMPin MySQL or a trigger in PostgreSQL. - Use
+updated_atcolumns wherever you need to detect changes.
+In MySQL, useON UPDATE CURRENT_TIMESTAMP.
+In PostgreSQL, create a trigger — the column doesn't update automatically. - Use